 When to see

 April – October

 - Hedgehogs are known for their ability to roll themselves into a ball of spines when threatened.
-These spines are actually modified hairs and the average hedgehog has about 16,000 of them, which can be raised using powerful muscles along their back.
+These spines are actually modified hairs and an adult hedgehog has around 5,000-7,000 of them, which can be raised using powerful muscles along their back.

 - Hedgehogs have been known to cover up to 2 miles in a single night, usually by travelling beneath hedges or fences